 Arzu, Turgut’s wife, met us at the pier.
-She and the children are vacationing on New Life while Turgut commutes to his business in Izmir and joins them on Wednesdays and weekends.
+She and the children were vacationing on New Life while Turgut commuted to his business in Izmir and joins them on Wednesdays and weekends.
 After washing up, we joined the Aykers aboard New Life which was docked just a few spots away from Thetis.
 They were anxious to watch the races.
 So, right away we cast off and New Life exited the marina.
 There must have been over 50 dinghies.
 We tried to pick up Delik’s and Orhan’s dinghies among the multitude.
 We watched Delik, expertly jibe her dinghy and overtake 3 others.
 Orhan, however, had very bad luck.
 During a practice session, a few days ago, his dinghy was damaged, so today he was using one of the oldest and slowest in the fleet.
 Despite his handicap he gamely persevered and continued racing.
 I found it very heart warming to see so many young people enjoying this noble sport with such enthusiasm and with such warm parental support.
 While we were watching, Arzu’s GSM phone did not stop ringing.
 Other children’s parents were wanting an update on the race and on their children’s progress.
 The Turkish government, too, is very supportive.
 They subsidize,with matching funds, the ownership of racing dinghies.
 The only string they attach to this support is that the dinghy must be sold within a yachting club.
 I contrasted this governmental and parental support with the pathetic situation in Samos where the tiny yacht club has only 3-4 boats, supported by private donations.
 Participation is low.
 During a recent race, I was told, only one parent went to see his child finish.
 This in an island of a country which for centuries has been living from the sea.
 What a shame!